Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Two-Stream Safe Tests

 \paragraph{Connection to Bayes Factors} Consider $W_1$ such that $\theta_a$ and $\theta_b$ are independent under $W_1$ with marginal distributions $W_a$ and $W_b$, and now further take $n_a = n_b = 1$.
-By basic telescoping, we can then further rewrite (\ref{eq:sixth}) as
+By basic telescoping, and using that, if independent under the prior, $\theta_a$ and $\theta_b$ must also be independent under the posterior, we can then further rewrite (\ref{eq:sixth}) as

-The numerator of the simple product \E -value is now equal to the Bayesian marginal likelihood of the data based on prior $W_1$.
-In general, this rewrite of the numerator breaks down if $n_a$ or $n_b$ is larger than one and/or $\theta_a$ and $\theta_b$ are dependent under the prior.
-The reason is that according to (\ref{eq:sixth}) (see the line above (\ref{eq:sixthb})), the outcomes in each group within each of the $m$ blocks are treated as independent (they have the same density).
+where the equality holds if $\{P_{\theta}: \theta \in \Theta_0\}$ is convex and $\cY$ is finite so that (\ref{eq:sixthb}) holds.
+As seen from (\ref{eq:sixthc}), even without finiteness or convexity, the numerator of the generic product \E -value is now equal to the Bayesian marginal likelihood of the data based on prior $W_1$. \commentout{While in general, this rewrite of the numerator breaks down if $n_a$ or $n_b$ is larger than one and/or $\theta_a$ and $\theta_b$ are dependent under the prior, The reason is that according to (\ref{eq:sixth}) (see the line above (\ref{eq:sixthb})), the outcomes in each group within each of the $m$ blocks are treated as independent (they have the same density).
 In contrast, while a Bayes factor for $m$ blocks of $n$ data points can also be rewritten as a product of $n \cdot m$ Bayes predictive densities, in general it makes every outcome dependent on every previous outcome --- the posterior, and hence the posterior predictive, is updated also within each block.
-If $\theta_a$ and $\theta_b$ are independent under the prior though, then they are also independent under the posterior, and if $n_a = n_b = 1$ then the Bayes predictive densities for the two outcomes within each block will also be independent, and we get (\ref{eq:seventh}).
+If $\theta_a$ and $\theta_b$ are independent under the prior though, then they are also independent under the posterior, and if $n_a = n_b = 1$ then the Bayes predictive densities for the two outcomes within each block will also be independent, and we get (\ref{eq:seventh}). } Thus, in this special case (i.e. $n_a=n_b=1$, prior independence; the derivation breaks down if these do not hold), if the denominator could also be written as a Bayes marginal likelihood, then our \E variable would really be a Bayes factor.
+Yet, even if $\{P_{\theta}: \theta \in \Theta\}$ is convex, it cannot be written in this way, though it is very `close': each of the $m$ factors in the denominator in (\ref{eq:seventh}) is the product density function of two identical distributions for one outcome, and Proposition~\ref{prop:beta} shows that, in the special case of the $2 \times 2$ model with $W_a$ and $W_b$ independent beta priors, this distribution may itself be the Bayes predictive distribution obtained by equipping $\Theta_0$ with another beta prior.
+Still, for a real Bayes factor corresponding to $\cH_0$, for each $j$, the two outcomes $Y_{j,a}, Y_{j,b}$ in the $j$-th block would not be independent given $Y^{(j-1)}$, whereas in (\ref{eq:seventh}) they are, so we may conclude that in general, our e-variables are not equivalent to any Bayes factor.